-What is an IT Support Technician?
+What is a IT Support Technician?

 This may be a little difficult to answer as the duties of an IT Support Technician may vary depending on the specific company you work for, industry, or seniority level you've attained.
 However, here are some common duties and responsibilities an IT support technician should consider: